Sparshtomar/Status-Saver-Video-Saver/README.md

 ## 📊 Play Store Performance

-This app was also previously published on the Play Store and gained a large number of downloads before account termination.
+This app was also previously published on the Play Store and gained a large number of downloads before the developer account faced some issues.
 See below:

 ![Downloads Screenshot](screenshots/status_saver_downloads.jpeg)